ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 I have a few static pages that I like to share and that fit under my about page, so I wanted to include a drop-down menu for this.
 This meant going back to hugo menu templates.
 I added a new menu type (called 'about') to range over as a submenu.
 Then I used some (probably very sloppy) css code to position this menu under 'About' and make it hidden unless when hovered over.

 ### Restyle blogpost images
 These were just images flung into the post until now, sometimes with a little caption that didn't quite line up.
+I started using the 'figure' shortcode so I could add captions easily and add classes.

+### Rewrite CSS
+Man, what a nightmarish mess this is, even after rewriting it all.
+I changed how a few things are handled without changing the design of my blog.

+Things still to do:
+* Fix the logo-type
+* Fix the drop-down-menu
+* Add inline-images in blogposts with seperate class
+* Restyle for tablets & smartphone

 ### Rewrite the About page
 [See for yourself.](/about) Less links to pages you can easily find and reach through the dropdown menu's described above.